 In the Secondary school, optional supervised homework sessions are organised.

 In Primary school, notebooks and textbooks are provided free of charge by the school.

 In Secondary school, textbooks are also lent to the students in exchange of a refundable deposit.

 Do the students receive religious education?

-Which languages are taught at the French School?
+Which languages are taught at the school?